 But to this East Coast Northerner, the idea of bottomless biscuits delivered to your table as soon as you sit down still tickled me silly.
 Golden and buttery, these biscuits are softer than the toilet paper in heaven when the angels decide to spring for the fancy double-ply stuff.

 If that bottomless pile with free preserves isn't enough, you can get them stuffed as well.
 Fried chicken and sausage were totally passable, but the fried green tomato with pimento cheese and sliced country ham were legit.
-(Take a closer look at the fried green tomato in B.L.T. form here)

 The chicken fried steak with country gravy, fried eggs, and cheesy hash looks impressive, but I wasn't a fan of the bread crumb-style coating.